meghankbock/challenge-11-note-taker/Develop/README.md

 # challenge-11-note-taker

 ## Summary
 This repository contains the HTML and Javascript code for the Note Taker application.
-This application utilizes Node.js and Express.js to create a front- and back-end application that captures user input to create a note (including note title and note description), renders the note in the client-side web browser, and saves the note to a server-side JSON database.
+This application utilizes Node.js and Express.js to create a front- and back-end application that 1) captures user input to create notes (including title and description), 2) renders the notes in the client-side web browser, and 3) saves the notes to a server-side JSON database.

 ## Screenshots
 * Screenshot #1 ![Note Taker 1](https://github.com/meghankbock/challenge-11-note-taker/blob/main/Develop/images/Note-Taker-Screenshot-1.PNG)